emilhe/dash-extensions/README.md

 ## Enrichments

-The `enrich` module provides a number of enrichments of the `Dash` object, which can be enabled in a modular fashion.
+The `enrich` module provides a number of enrichments of the `Dash` object that can be enabled in a modular fashion.
 To get started, replace the `Dash` object by a `DashProxy` object and pass the desired transformations via the `transformations` keyword argument,

     from enrich import DashProxy, TriggerTransform, GroupTransform, ServersideOutputTransform, NoOutputTransform